How to start a blog

 (For reals – don’t skip step #1… it will help you choose wisely for step #2.)

-Just like a great ice cream shop or rental car facility – when it comes to blogging, you have options!
-(And a special bonus – there’s several free ones!)
+Just like a great ice cream shop or rental car facility, when it comes to creating a blog, you have options!
+You can even set up a blog for free!

 If you’re blogging because you love to write (or for your business)

-For those who have a lot to say and want anyone and everyone to read it (and share it!)
+For those who have a lot to say and want anyone and everyone to read their blog (and share it!)
 I recommend a “traditional” blogging platform.
 Under this umbrella, you have several options.
-Here’s what I’ve used and recommend for beginning bloggers (choose one):
+Here’s what I’ve used and recommend for beginning bloggers setting up a blog (choose one):

 Choose a platform and set up a blog to test the waters.
 If you’re not sure what to do once you sign up, use Google or YouTube – I guarantee there are “how to” videos out there.